YubiKey 5 FIPS Series Features

 The instructions for the individual applications are provided in the following topics:

-For more information on secure channel requirements from NIST, see NIST SP 800-63-C and NIST SP 800-63B.
+For more information on secure channel requirements from NIST, see NIST Special Publication 800-63-C and NIST Special Publication 800-63B.